Factorial algebraic group actions and categorical quotients: Introduction

 We come back to the problem of existence of quotients in the category of varieties.
-An important observation is that $\Gamma(X,\mathcal{O})^G$ admits a finitely generated {\em separating subalgebra\/} in the sense of Derksen and Kemper~\cite{DeKe}, i.e., a subalgebra that separates any pair of points, which can be separated by invariant functions, see Proposition~\ref{PDK}.
+An important observation is that $\Gamma(X,\mathcal{O})^G$ admits a {\em separating subalgebra\/} in the sense of Derksen and Kemper~\cite{DeKe}, i.e., a finitely generated subalgebra that separates any pair of points, which can be separated by invariant functions, see Proposition~\ref{PDK}.
 Combining this with our first result, we obtain the following characterization of existence of categorical quotients.

-\begin{theorem} Suppose that any $G$-invariant closed hypersurface $D \subseteq X$ is the zero set of a $G$-invariant function on $X$.
+\begin{theorem} Let $X$ be a normal variety with a factorial action of an affine algebraic group $G$.
 Then the following statements are equivalent. \begin{enumerate} \item There exists a categorical quotient $\pi \colon X \to Y$ in the category of varieties for the action of $G$ on $X$. \item There is a finitely generated normal subalgebra $A \subseteq \Gamma(X,\mathcal{O})^G$ with quotient field $\KK(X)^G$ such that the canonical map $X \to \Spec \, A$ has an open image. \item For every normal separating subalgebra $A \subseteq \Gamma(X,\mathcal{O})^G$ with quotient field $\KK(X)^G$, the canonical map $X \to \Spec \, A$ has an open image. \end{enumerate} Moreover, if one of the statements holds, then the categorical quotient $\pi \colon X \to Y$ is even a strong categorical quotient. \end{theorem}

 In the case of a finitely generated ring of invariants, we obtain as an immediate consequence the following characterization for existence of a categorical quotient.